davebshow/asyncbolt/README.md

 implement a subclass of `asyncbolt.ServerSession` with the method `run`, which can be a coroutine or a regular function.
 Optionally, inheriting classes can also implement the `asyncbolt.ServerSession.verify_auth_token` method.

-Users will almost never need to inherit directly from `asyncbolt.BoltServerProtocol`, and therefore it will not be discussed here.
-If you are interested, `asyncbolt.ServerSession` inherits directly from the protocol, using `asyncio` objects to implement the Bolt session logic.

 ```python
 class AwesomeServerSession(asyncbolt.ServerSession):